Semrush helps you:

 That’s it for my list of Tesla statistics.

 Hopefully, the facts and figures I’ve included here have helped shed some light on Tesla’s growth story.
-It will be interesting to see if the company can continue on its upward trajectory.
+It will be interesting to see if the company will overcome its current challenges and return to an upward trajectory.